-(5) No direction under subsection (4) shall be inconsistent with subsection (3).
+(5) Any direction under subsection (4) must not be inconsistent with subsection (3).

-(6) All members of the Force ordered under subsection (1) to proceed outside Singapore for service shall comply with every direction issued under subsection (4).
+(6) All members of the Force ordered under subsection (1) to proceed outside Singapore for service must comply with every direction issued under subsection (4).

-(6A) For the avoidance of doubt, the Minister may order such number of members of the Force as to him seems expedient to carry out duties in international waters, and this Part shall apply, with the necessary modifications, to members of the Force serving outside Civil Defence

-Singapore pursuant to such an order as it applies to members of the Force serving outside Singapore pursuant to an order under subsection (1).
+(7) To avoid doubt, the Minister may order such number of members of the Force as to the Minister seems expedient to carry out duties in international waters, and this Part applies, with the necessary modifications, to members of the Force serving outside Singapore pursuant to such an order as it applies to members of the Force serving outside Singapore pursuant to an order under subsection (1).
+[14/2013]

-(7) No volunteer ex-NSman or auxiliary member shall be liable to serve or proceed on duty outside Singapore unless he first consents to such service.
+(8) No volunteer ex-NSman or auxiliary member shall be liable to serve or proceed on duty outside Singapore unless he or she first consents to such service.